alexandersumer/alexandersumer.com/src/content/blog/what-to-do-if-you-take-agi-seriously.md

 <details class="writing-process">
   <summary>About the writing process</summary>
   <p>I used AI tools to find and cross-reference sources, stress-test arguments, proofread the essay, and help with later updates.
-The central ideas came from my own reading and thinking.
-I have thoroughly reviewed every word in the essay myself.</p>
+The central ideas came from my own reading and thinking.</p>
 </details>

 ## Definitions